Code-Institute-Submissions/oakerele-web-My-first-milestone-project/README.md

 # User Experience:

 The main goal, following the industry standards, was to make website easily accessible, include all<br> information required while keeping minimalistic design.
-It is note worthy that the website is progressive,<br> that is, quite a lot of features can still be added to it and as the gym grows bigger with additional facilities,<br>
+It is noteworthy that the website is progressive,<br> that is, quite a lot of features can still be added to it and as the gym grows bigger with additional facilities,<br>
-they can be introduced to the wbsite.
+they can be introduced to the website.

 # Wireframe using Balsamiq:
 * Sketching